-Although much has changed in 2020, one thing is for sure: Disney is extra magical at Christmas.
-While many of the resort decorations have changed (no gingerbread house displays!), you can still have a look back at last year’s Resort decorations and see exactly why Disney at Christmas is so special.
+Although much has changed in 2021, one thing is for sure: Disney is extra magical at Christmas.
+While many of the resort decorations have changed, have a look at past Resort decorations and see exactly why Disney at Christmas is so special.

 It is likely not news to you that Disney goes all out for their holiday decorations.

 Hollywood Studios is adorned with stunning garland and lights that make you feel like you’re stepping back to old-time Hollywood at Christmastime.

 Epcot is beautifully decorated for the Festival of Holidays, and Animal Kingdom has lights and beautiful tree awakenings.

 Magic Kingdom has a magnificent massive icon Christmas tree, “snow” falling on Main Street, and of course, Christmas decorations everywhere.
 The parks are a beautiful sight indeed.

 The magic doesn’t stop there, though!
 Disney doesn’t hold back at their resorts either.
 A fun (and free!) way to spend a day at Disney is to resort hop and check out some of these over-the-top displays.
 This would be a great way to spend your time if you just need a rest day from the parks.

 This festive tour can easily be accomplished using Disney transportation, so don’t be afraid to try it if you are staying on property!
 Here is my recommended path.

 We started our day at Animal Kingdom Lodge.
 As we entered the massive main lobby, I was immediately in tears.
 I couldn’t believe how beautiful it was.
 Before me stood an enormous icon Christmas tree, beautifully decorated and lit up.
 There are lots of comfy oversized chairs and even an indoor fire pit to sit around, so you can relax and take in the decor in comfort!